ABRM2002/Basic-Network-Security-Analysis/README.md

 Knowing what the RADIUS Architecture consists of and decrypting the encrypted password with the shared-secret using Wireshark.

--Set Up a RADIUS Server: Use a tool like FreeRADIUS.
+-Set Up a RADIUS Server: Use a tool like FreeRADIUS / Public Radius Server.

 -Configure a RADIUS Client: Set up a device (e.g., a network access control device) to use RADIUS.